avivharuzi/sharknado-media-server/README.md

 Sharknado a personal media server with website to access the media.

-> This project made for presonal use so there is a lot of things that still missing if you like this project let me know maybe it can be grow more than it is...
+> This project made for presonal use so there is a lot of things that still missing if you like this project let me know maybe it can be grow more than it is.

 ## Stack